GaijinEntertainment/GaijinApplicationPlatform/docs/dev-portal/configs-format/unlocks-config-format.md

 ### Sessional unlocks

 SESSIONAL unlocks calculate condition result using statistics from a single session.
-See [send session result](userstat-api#send-session-stats)
+See [send session result](./../services-api/userstat-api#sessional-stats).
 Sessional unlocks can be opened only once.
 **battleKiller** - kill 10 enemies in one battle.
 Increment sessionalUnlocksCount stat as rewards.
-Open only once
+Open only once.

 ```json
 {